 It’s because we saw Gallo grow, warts and all, only to have him taken away before he truly arrived….well it just feels more like a shot to the gut than any awful Isiah-era gaffe.

 Okay…I can’t help it.
 I know I said I wasn’t going to mention whether I think the trade was a good or bad thing (and like Hamlet said, “There is nothing in this world neither good nor bad but thinking makes it so.”) but I know.
 I know that in a couple of years we’re going to regret this ghastly trade.
 Just like the Francis deal or the Curry deal or the Marbury deal and on and on, this is going to a be a franchise-altering mistake.

 A mentor of mine once told me, during a moment of despair in my own life when I was practically screaming/sputtering, “But I’m RIGHT!
 They’re wrong and I’m RIGHT and everyone knows it so…so…I’m RIGHT!!”
 And he leaned back in his chair, as he was want to do when he was preparing to dole out some great insight, “Bob.
 Bob…In most instances in life, you have two choices: You can be happy or you can be right.
 Very, very rarely do you ever get to have both.
 Which do you prefer?”

 I think you can guess what my answer was and continues to be.

-Watching Gallinari excel, I finally understood what Roger Kahn meant when he wrote (about another tragi-comic NY franchise), “We stand in front of a mirror, naked, hearing laughter that includes our own.”
+Watching Gallinari excel, I finally understood what Roger Kahn meant when he wrote (about another tragi-comic New York sports franchise), “We stand in front of a mirror, naked, hearing laughter that includes our own.”